 I was reading this article, https://www.theguardian.com/media/2018/jun/12/children-and-journalists-alike-should-beware-of-fake-news, about the number of children unable to tell fact from fiction in the media and I was shocked.

 Maybe the problem is about trust.
-We teach pupils to trust us; what we’re saying, what we’re having them write, that no matter how many times you flick that switch the response will be the same.
+We teach pupils to trust us; in what we’re saying, in what we’re having them write.
 We don’t teach them to be critical of authority, in fact we spend a lot of time teaching them to do as they are told.

-I’m interested in this Guardian article about how children can be educated to dicern fact from fiction, truth the Trump etc. https://www.theguardian.com/education/2018/jun/12/fake-news-schools-trump-truth
+I’m interested in this Guardian article about how children can be educated to discern fact from fiction, truth the Trump etc. https://www.theguardian.com/education/2018/jun/12/fake-news-schools-trump-truth